-The Dogs Trust Stray Dogs annual survey report has been published to reveal the latest statistics for stray dogs in the UK, between April 2017-March 2018.
+The Dogs Trust Stray Dogs annual survey report (PDF) has been published to reveal the latest statistics for stray dogs in the UK, between April 2017 and March 2018.

 A total of 56,043 stray dogs were collected by local authorities (decreasing for the 7th consecutive year), and of those 57% were reunited with their owners.
 Only 35% of stray dogs collected were microchipped.

 Microchipping is compulsory.
-The Microchipping of Dogs (England) Regulations 2015 state that as of April 2016 all dogs and puppies over the age of 8 weeks must be microchipped and contact details stored on a national database.
-The contact details must be kept up to date.
+The Microchipping of Dogs (England) Regulations 2015 state that as from April 2016 all dogs and puppies over the age of eight weeks must be microchipped and contact details stored on a national database.
+The contact details must be kept up-to-date.
 Failure to do so could result in a £500 fine.

 All dogs are required by law to wear a collar and an identification tag showing the name and address of the owner.
 It is also a good idea to add a contact telephone number as well, to help reunite dog and owner even faster.

-For more information about micro chipping or the Councils own Dog Registration scheme please contact the Dog Warden on Ely (01353) 665555 or email East Cambridgeshire District Council Customer Services team.
+For more information about micro chipping or the councils own dog registration scheme please contact the Dog Warden on Ely (01353) 665555 or email ContactUs@eastcambs.gov.uk.

 You can apply for the dog registration scheme using our dog registration scheme application form (external link)